-Roughly trimmed wood which is used for making walking-sticks, umbrellas, tool handles and similar products isn't classified under heading code 4403.
-Instead it's classified under heading code 4404.
+Roughly trimmed wood which is used for making walking-sticks, umbrellas, tool handles and similar products isn't classified under heading code 4404.

-Rough wood treated with paint, stains, creosote or other preservatives is classified under subheading code 440310.
+Rough wood treated with paint, stains, creosote or other preservatives is classified under subheading code 440311 (coniferous) or 440312 (non-coniferous).
 Wood may be injected or impregnated to preserve it, to make it more durable, to make it fire resistant and to protect it from shrinking.
 The process may involve the wood being soaked in open vats of hot liquid for a long period and then left in the liquid until it cools.
 Alternatively the wood can be treated in an autoclave, in a vacuum or under pressure.
 Treatment products include creosote, dinitrophenols and dinitrocresols.

-Poles made of coniferous wood are often treated in this way and, to be classified under subheading code 440310, they must be at least 6 meters long but no longer than 18 meters.
+Poles made of coniferous wood are often treated in this way and, to be classified under subheading code 440311, they must be at least 6 meters long but no longer than 18 meters.
 Their circumference at the butt end must be at least 45 centimetres but mustn't be greater than 90 centimetres.